jonaslindemann/modern_fortran_book/docs/source/chapter_fortran_python.rst

        return NULL;

 First, variables, and , are declared for storing the actual input arguments.
-The -function takes the input parameter, args, and processes this according to a signature string describing the required Python arguments.
+The C-function takes the input parameter, args, and processes this according to a signature string describing the required Python arguments.
 Our function sum takes two double values as input arguments, the signature string for this is ”dd”.